schwertJake/Kafka_DDOS_Detection/README.md

 ## POC Execution
 Because this is built in docker, execution is pretty darn simple so long as you have docker on your machine, basically:
-1. Clone this repository to a directory of your choosing.
+1. Clone this repository to a directory of your choosing, and make sure docker is running.
-2. In one terminal window, run `docker-compose -f docker-compose.kafka.yml up` and it will download the confluence docker images and start things up.
+2. In one terminal window, from the root of the project, run `docker-compose -f docker-compose.kafka.yml up` and it will download the confluence docker images and start things up.
 Lots of scrolling text and then it will stop and is ready to use
-3. In another terminal window, run `docker-compose up` (make sure you're in the root directory of this project).
+3. In another terminal window, run `docker-compose up`.
 That will start the sample log ingestion and streamings apps that follow.
 4. Kick back, wait a minute or two, and check out the results (go to System Testing to see what that looks like).

 ## POC Testing
 Given the burst of energy one Sunday afternoon that this project was birthed from, it was an unfortunate code-now-test-later sort of development.
 But I'd be remised if I didn't have *some* unit testing and example case results to prove that I'm not crazy!

 ### Unit Testing
 Unit testing happens in the `test` folder, as one might assume.
 It is only done on the main streaming app's data transformations.
-Not nearly as much code coverage as I'd like to feel comfortable deploying to production with but hey, it's a POC :poop:
+Not nearly enough code coverage to make me feel comfortable deploying to production with but hey, it's a POC :poop:

 ### System Testing
 So for starters, a sample log file from an apache web server is in `/apache_server_log_producer`.
 Its about a minute of logs, with ~160,000 unique HTTP requests.
 Before I dove into Kafka, I wanted to see which IP addresses belonged to the bad guys.
 With some simple data transformations in `log_parser_playground.py` and the plotly library, it becomes quickly apparent: